rekluzlabs/Mako2Life/README.md

-# makokolorize - AI Image Colorization
+# Mako2Life- AI Image Colorization

-Transform black & white photographs into stunning color images using advanced deep learning. makokolorize brings old memories to life with intelligent AI-powered colorization that runs entirely on your Android device.
+Transform black & white photographs into stunning color images using advanced deep learning. makokolorize brings old memories to life with intelligent AI-powered image processing that runs entirely on your Android device.

 ## Note: The site for the AI Models are now being hosted on Hugging Face site.
 All new builds will use this link going forward starting June 6, 2026

 ## Overview

-makokolorize leverages the cutting-edge DDColor model to automatically predict realistic colors for grayscale images.
-Whether you're restoring a family heirloom photo, a vintage postcard, or a historical archive image, makokolorize delivers professional-quality colorization without requiring internet connectivity or cloud processing.
+Mako2Life leverages the cutting-edge AI models to automatically predict realistic colors for black and white images and to repair and upscale images Whether you're restoring a family heirloom photo, a vintage postcard, or a historical archive image, makokolorize delivers professional-quality photo restoration without requiring internet connectivity or cloud processing.

 <img width="300" height="640" alt="image2" src="https://github.com/user-attachments/assets/5eb4ee69-1346-4106-8819-bd63d0de5703" />
 <img width="300" height="640" alt="image3" src="https://github.com/user-attachments/assets/eaf8f353-9a37-4d06-870d-8a94b239431b" />